James-8212913/text_analysis/assignment_3_a.md

 ## Next Steps

-Following this analysis the way forward would be to create 6 different files using terms from the six different topics as a labelling convention, suggested files names and the contents of each file are in Annex A.
+Following this analysis the way forward would be to create 6 different files using terms from the six different topics as a labelling convention, suggested files names and the contents of each file are in Annex A. A list of suggested file names is at Annex B.

 ## Future Opportunities